Common Legal Myth in UK Law

 It is permissible to shoot a Welshman with a longbow on Sunday in Hereford’s Cathedral Close, or inside the city walls of Chester after midnight, or a Scotsman within the city walls of York on any other day except Sunday

 There are several variations of this myth.
 It is sometimes permissible to murder a Welshman, as long as it is done with a crossbow fired from the city walls of Chester.
 Within the city walls of York, it is sometimes a Scotsman, and the weapon of choice is a longbow.
 Sometimes the site is Hereford, and it cannot be on a Sunday.
-This myth is sometimes pertained to have been as “it used to be prohibited…” But, fortunately for the Scots and Welsh, it is completely false in all circumstances and from whichever perspective you look at it upon.
+Some people claim this myth comes from the idea that “it used to be prohibited.”
+But no matter how you look at it, the claim is completely false – and always has been – for both Scots and Welsh alike.

 That people are so eager to perpetuate falsehoods like murdering Scots or Welsh people being permissible under too precise circumstances may reveal something concerning about many’s mindsets, or rather a dark sense of humour harboured by centuries of competition and resentment.
 Of course, the English have been at war with the Scots and the Welsh at various points throughout our history, and it would have been permissible to murder enemy fighters during times of war which may go some way to understanding the notion.
 Murder ‘under the Queen’s peace,’ on the other hand, is and has always been unlawful under common law.